the truth about habits is that it is about the skill to form habits not the habit itself

 Not.
 True.
 At.
 All.

-In fact, the good habits, the ones that you want in your life, are actually going to be a life-long process.
+The good habits, the ones that you want in your life, are actually going to be a life-long process.

 But no one tells you that part.

-In James Clear’s popular book, Atomic Habits, he outlines the idea that we need to do the tiniest little actions that will eventually compound over time and become habits — thus, our identity.
+In James Clear’s popular book, Atomic Habits, he outlines the idea that we need to do the tiniest little actions that will eventually compound over time and become habits—thus, our identity.

-The book and the idea are a great.
+The book and the idea are great.

 But what if he was wrong?

 What if our identity is always in flux?
-What if it changes with age, environment, with the roles we play in life, or even our internal processes?
+What if it changes with age, environment, the roles we play in life, or even our internal processes?

-A certain habit does get “easier” after a certain number of times doing something, but life changes, emotions change, environment changes, people change, we change.
+Of course, it does get “easier” after a certain number of times doing something, but life changes, emotions change, environment changes, people change, we change.

 If our identity is in constant flux, what does that mean for our habits?